 You don't need an account to attend a Zoom meeting, and the platform is compatible with Mac, Windows, Linux, iOS, and Android, meaning nearly anyone can access it.
 However, an account is required to Host or Schedule Meetings.

 Visit the Getting Started guide for new users;

-You may logon with your O-Key credentials using the web client or the Zoom desktop client.
+You must logon with your SSO O-Key credentials using the web client or the Zoom desktop client.